Rayan84/snake-and-ladder/README.md

-This project consists of building Snake And Ladder game from scratch, it's a solo activity is still under progress...
+This project consists of building Snake And Ladder game from scratch, it's a solo activity and is still under progress...

 # Screenshot
 <img src='./media/snake%20and%20ladder.png'>